Testing of Straps, Belts, Ropes and Cordage

 Adhesion Tests to Determine Ply Adhesion Between Constitutive Elements to DIN EN ISO 252

 The adhesion test determines the ply adhesion between constitutive elements of items such as conveyor belts.
 The material specimen is prepared in accordance with DIN EN ISO 252.
-At one end of the specimen (cut lengthwise) the first layer is removed and clamped in the specimen grips.
+The first layer is removed from one end of the test specimen cut lengthwise and then clamped in the specimen grips.
 The standard specifies two test methods, A and B, for determining the adhesive strength between the plies and between the covers and casings of conveyor belts; the basic test conditions conform to ISO 36.
 The test is applicable to all types of conveyor belts, with the exception of belts with steel cord reinforcement and textile-reinforced belts with a full thickness tensile strength of less than 160 N/mm.

 Tensile Tests on Conveyor Belts to DIN EN ISO 283